Applicants wishing to transfer to any of NUNM’s programs must meet the following requirements:

 Undergraduate applicants to the School of Undergraduate and Graduate

 Studies may transfer credit for courses that are substantially similar to courses offered as part of NUNM’s undergraduate programs.
 Students are required to complete a minimum of 50 credits in the Bachelor of Science in Integrative Health Sciences program and 51 credits in the Bachelor of Science in Nutrition program.
 All transfer credits must be completed at a US Department of Education recognized accredited institution, and are evaluated for relevance and subject to approval by the program chair or dean.

 Transfers from NUNM to Other Institutions

 Transfer of credit from NUNM to other institutions is at the discretion of the receiving institution.
 Credit generally depends on comparability of curricula and may depend on comparability of accreditation.
-NUNM is regionally accredited.
+NUNM is a US Department of Education recognized accredited institution.
 Inquiries should be directed to the receiving institution to determine the transferability of credits from NUNM.